A wide angle of an outdoor ETP at a factory with clarifier, aeration basin and dosing tanks

 Discharge & monitoring

-Electromagnetic flow meter on the discharge line, continuous logging for NEMA reporting.
+Electromagnetic flow meter on the discharge line, continuous logging for compliance reporting.

 For plants under continuous monitoring obligations, every analyzer we install can stream parameter data 24/7.